spex-xray/pyspextools/doc/source/tutorials/bkgsmooth.rst

 The window length should strictly be an odd positive integer and the polynomial order should be an integer less than the window length.

+..
+Warning:: The Savitzky-Golay filter does not conserve flux.
+If the smoothed curve follows the original data well, then the flux difference will usually be within the original uncertainties.
+Please check the flux of your smoothed spectrum if you are unsure or if you need high flux accuracy.

 Wiener filter
 '''''''''''''